 Zamboni Group

-Our lab is interested in cellular metabolism, how it drives cellular decisions and differentiation, and how it sustains pathological states in disease.
+Our lab is interested in metabolism: how it's regulated, how it drives cellular decisions or differentiation, and how it sustains pathological states in disease.

 Blog